-The Classical Studies Department is home to the innovative and pioneering Classical Receptions research group.
-Dedicated to exploring the ways in which Greek and Roman texts, ideas and material culture have been interpreted, used and reworked by later cultures and societies, the OU has led the way in both Classics-oriented research, and in developing connections in related disciplines such as English, History, Theatre and Film Studies, and Modern Languages.
+The Classical Studies Department is home to the innovative and pioneering Classical Receptions research group, which is dedicated to exploring the ways in which Greek and Roman texts, ideas and material culture have been interpreted, used and reworked by later cultures and societies.
+The OU has led the way in both Classics-oriented research, and in developing connections with related disciplines such as English, History, Theatre and Film Studies, and Modern Languages.
 Through a wide range of activities (outlined below), we focus on publishing high-quality research, developing new ways of accessing information on Classical Receptions (such as databases and online journals), and engaging directly with those people involved in exploring the classical world, from practitioners to the general public.

-We host the Classical Reception Studies Network (CRSN), bringing together departments both in the UK and overseas where classical reception is a particularly strong research and teaching theme.
-The co-convenors of the CRSN are currently Professor Helen King (OU) and Professor Stephen Harrison (Oxford University), and the administrator is Dr Anastasia Bakogianni (OU).
-The CRSN puts on and coordinates events ranging from conferences to graduate workshops; please see the website for further details.
+We host the Classical Reception Studies Network (CRSN), bringing together individuals and academic departments, both in the UK and overseas, who share our interests in researching and teaching classical receptions.
+The co-convenors of the CRSN are Professor Helen King (OU) and Professor Stephen Harrison (Oxford University), and the administrator is Dr Anastasia Bakogianni (OU).
+The CRSN coordinates events ranging from conferences to graduate workshops; please see the website or twitter feed (@CRSN_UK) for further details.

-Two peer-reviewed e-journals on Classical Reception topics are also based in the department: New Voices in Classical Reception Studies provides a showcase for scholars new to this field who have reached the stage where they wish to publish the results of their research on any and all aspects of the reception of Greco-Roman antiquity.
-Its companion publication, Practitioners’ Voices in Classical Reception Studies, aims to provide a forum in which anyone involved in creative practices can discuss the relationship between their work and the classical texts, themes and contexts on which they draw.
+Two peer-reviewed e-journals on Classical Reception topics are also based in the department: New Voices in Classical Reception Studies showcases the work of early career researchers and scholars new to this field, and its companion publication, Practitioners’ Voices in Classical Reception Studies, provides a forum for anyone involved in creative practices to discuss the relationship between their work and the classical texts, themes and contexts on which they draw.

 The Classical Receptions Research Cluster regularly organises conferences and colloquia on reception topics.
-Upcoming events include:
+Recent events include:

 A major research project led by Emeritus Professor Lorna Hardwick, Classical Receptions in Drama and Poetry in English from c.1970 to the Present has resulted in the creation of two databases: one on modern performances of ancient drama, and one on the use of classical material by leading contemporary poets.